uqlibrary/uqlibrary-reusable-components/README.md

 ## Workflow

-### Suggested workflow for changing CSS on 3rd party sites:
+### Suggested workflow for changing CSS on 3rd party sites

 * Open the page that needs restyling
 * Assuming Chrome, open the inspect page and tweak settings in the Elements > css pane until you have what you want